Skip to article frontmatterSkip to article content

 Suspended Load Formulae

-The sediment transport formulae for suspended load modeling can be defined with the SUSPENSION TRANSPORT FORMULA FOR ALL SANDS keyword, which accepts an integer number defining a formula for calculating the equilibrium near-bed concentration CeqC_{eq} in kg/m³ (or equivalently, g/l).
+The sediment transport formulae for suspended load modeling can be defined with the SUSPENSION TRANSPORT FORMULA FOR ALL SANDS keyword, which accepts an integer number defining a formula for calculating the equilibrium near-bed concentration CeqC_{eq} in g/l (the unit Gaia uses internally for all suspended sediment concentrations).
 The equilibrium concentration represents the sediment concentration at a reference level near the bed under equilibrium conditions (i.e., when erosion equals deposition).
 The calculated CeqC_{eq} values align with the later definition of initial and boundary conditions for suspended load.

 The following integer numbers can be used for calculating CeqC_{eq} with the SUSPENSION TRANSPORT FORMULA FOR ALL SANDS keyword: